JSpeedie/G2ME-legacy/README.md

 $ sh convchallonge.sh [challonge_url_here] > [output_file_here]
 ```

-Let's take a look at what this would output for our ExampleBracket if we
+Let's take a look at what this would output for our example bracket
-ran it on Challonge.
+`examples/example1` if we ran it on Challonge.

 ```
 $ sh convchallonge.sh [challonge_url_here] > [output_file_here]